selvinortiz/craft.spamguard/readme.md

 I use this folder to place `bootstrap` classes, `helper functions` and vendor `packages` when necessary.

 ### Changlog 0.2
+- Renames the `service` class
+- Extends a new Akismet Class
+- Adds the spam controller
+- Adds the spam model
+- Removes composer autoloader
+- Loads Akismet via `Rocket::loadClass()`
+- Cleans up whitespace and tabs

 ### Changelog 0.1
 Initial preview release